jesk3r/bootcamp-chalange-1/README.md

 ## Screenshots

-Screenshots of some sections from the page
+Screenshots of some sections from the page.

   ![](/assets/Read-Me-Screenshots/Header-Screenshot.png)